How do you get a career as a game tester?

 What is the average video game tester salary?

-Like many jobs, your rate of pay is going to vary dramatically based on the company, location, and your experience level, but you can still get paid pretty well to play video games.
+Like many jobs, your rate of pay is going to vary dramatically based on the company, location, and your experience level; but you can still get paid pretty well to play video games, either hourly or on a salary.

-Starting pay is typically relatively low, usually in the $10/hour range, but often testers start to see a noticeable increase in pay after about three years of experience.
-Entry-level positions can lead into higher positions such as a Team Leader or Manager, which includes a pay raise.
+According to a 2011 salary survey done by Game Developer Magazine, those who have been in the industry for less than three years earn on average $36,136.
+Entry-level positions can lead to higher positions such as a Team Leader or Manager, which includes a pay raise.
+That jumps to just under $46k on average after four to six years experience.
 You may get some fringe benefits like swag or a free copy of the game, and some companies do offer work benefits like medical and dental, but this will vary by company and state.

 Verdict: Should I start a career in game testing?

 Game testing can be a dream job for gamers or individuals who want a career in the industry.
-It can be grueling, demanding work, but a perfect fit for the detail-oriented gamer who loves the idea of tinkering and breaking things.
+It can be gruelling, demanding work, but a perfect fit for the detail-oriented player who loves the idea of tinkering and breaking things.
 If you think you’ve got what it takes, start applying now!